Evolution of Stellar Feedback in HII Regions: Sample and Data

 \section{Sample and Data}

 To evaluate the role of feedback mechanisms at the earliest stages of massive star formation, we consider 128 young \hii\ regions: 49 UC\hii\ regions (defined as those with radii $R \lesssim 0.05$~pc), 67 compact \hii\ regions (with radii $0.05\lesssim R \lesssim 0.25$~pc), and 12 small \hii\ regions (with radii $0.25\lesssim R \lesssim 0.5$~pc) from the ATLASGAL survey \citep{urquhart13}.
+We require that the regions have bolometric luminosities $L_{\rm bol}$ measured by \cite{mottram11} and reported in \cite{urquhart13}, limiting the \cite{urquhart13} sample of 213 sources to our sample of 128 compact \hii\ regions. \cite{urquhart13} used surveys that were complete down to B0 stars on the other side of the galaxy (ATLASGAL and CORNISH; \citealt{purcell13}).
+The \cite{mottram11} MSX survey is complete down to \hii\ regions with $L_{\rm bol} \sim 10^4 L_\odot$ which matches the ATLASGAL survey well.
+Therefore, this requirement of $L_{\rm bol}$ in our study gives a representative sample of small \hii\ regions in the inner Milky Way.
 Out of the 128 sources, 106 were resolved in the CORNISH survey \citep{purcell13}, so we measure the feedback pressures in this sample and set limits on these terms for the 22 unresolved sources.
 The ATLASGAL survey covered a portion of the Milky Way Galactic plane, from longitude $10^\circ \leq l \leq 60^\circ$ and latitude $-1^\circ \leq b \leq 1^\circ$.
 These \hii\ regions were detected in the 5-GHz band by the CORNISH survey \citep{purcell13} and in the 870 $\mu$m band by the ATLASGAL survey and then confirmed as \hii\ regions using mid-infrared colors from the GLIMPSE survey \citep{benjamin03, churchwell09}.
 The \hii\ regions have well-defined radii from the 5-GHz measurements and kinematic distances derived by \cite{urquhart13}.
-We require that the regions in our sample have bolometric luminosities measured by \cite{mottram11} and reported in \cite{urquhart13}.
 To illustrate the sample, in \autoref{fig:w49a}, we show a three-color image of the massive star-forming region W49A, which contains nearly twenty of the regions considered in this work.

 To evaluate the pressures associated with the different feedback modes, we employ radio, infrared (IR), and X-ray observations, as detailed in \autoref{sec:methods}.
 Specifically, to measure the warm ($\sim$10$^{4}$~K) gas pressure ($P_{\rm HII}$) associated with photoionization, we use the 5-GHz detections from the CORNISH survey \citep{purcell13}.
 To constrain the dust-processed radiation pressure ($P_{\rm IR}$), we utilize 2MASS J, H, and, K-band photometry \citep{skrutskie06}, 8, 12, 14, and 21.3-$\mu$m data from the RMS catalog \citep{lumsden13}, 70-$\mu$m data from {\it Spitzer} MIPS \citep{carey09}, 60- and 100-$\mu$m data from IRAS \citep{iras88}, and 870 $\mu$m data from ATLASGAL \citep{urquhart13}.
 We require that our sample has 21.3-$\mu$m data in order to constrain the peak of the spectral energy distribution (SED).
 To assess the hot ($\sim$10$^{7}$~K) gas pressure attributed to shock-heating by stellar winds ($P_{\rm X}$), we analyze 0.5--7~keV archival data from the {\it Chandra} X-ray Observatory.